PrudhwiRaj1/Basic_Calculator/README.md

 -> **dist**- Folder content 'Basic_Calculator.jar' is created when  Clean and Built in NetBeans.
 ### Working
 Download this Git repository as Zip folder and extract.<br>
-Then Open Basic_Calculator.form in Task1_Files folder
+Then Open Basic_Calculator.form in Task1_Files folder using NetBeans Or Open Project and Select Extracted Folder and Run Project to perform Calculations.